This post was first published by Nick Bird , Account Director at Spreckley, on Spreckley’s blog.

 ….
 Choose early morning caffeine hits.
 Choose working with the latest pioneering technologies.
 Choose staying ahead of current events.
 Choose the opportunity to build a broad range of skills.
 Choose never having the same day twice.
 Choose helping to shape the future of your client’s business.
 Choose working with Apple Macs.
 Choose a central London office location.
 Choose a fantastic set of like-minded colleagues.
 Choose a Buzzfeed article as your water-cooler discussion.
 Choose building relationships with the biggest influencers in the media.
 Choose a career in PR.

 For those making that choice a career in public relations can often boil down to two options.
 Go in-house or go-agency.
-Both have their merits, both have their limitations, but for the purpose of this blog I’m here to focus on life in an agency.
+Both have their merits, both have their limitations, but for the purpose of this blog I’m here to focus on life in a PR agency.
 So what are the benefits to agency life?

 Whether it’s liaising with a diverse range of clients, to dabbling in different technology sectors, one of the biggest benefits to working in an agency is the opportunity for variety.
 This in turn has an impact on the campaigns you will be dealing with, especially in terms of different clients, and exposure to various communications disciplines.
 Also the agency structure impacts variety – through different accounts you will have the opportunity to work with different people and learn new skills.